nyu-oop/hw0/README.md

 * Email me your Github username to shepherd@cs.nyu.edu from your NYU email account with the subject OOP Github Account.
 The only thing in the body should be the username.
 * You will get an email from Github with an invitation to join the nyu-oop organization.
 Follow the instructions to accept the invitation.

+Once you have accepted in the invitation you will be able to see the other repositories here, including hw1.